harshad-samrut/scorecraftr/README.md

     added some hovering effect
     some more alerts like if click on extract but not selected any course or not uploaded any file then give alert made responsive

+# 4 extract improved
+    after extract jusst showign request recivedd
+    condition : iff one or more courses added